dkargin/maxr/notes.md

 ## Notable problems I've created ##

- - Rendering connector's attachments to the buildings is broken now.
-I've cut this part of code from the buildings.
-Connectors themselves should deal with it, not the buildings
- - Rendering pipeline hopes that size of unit's graphics is consistent with actual unit's size.
-In fact - it is not consistent, and should not.
  - Finish building job is broken:
  	- Markers are drawn in wrong places.
  	- Exit build area is broken